We sometimes use affiliate links in our content. This won’t cost you anything, but it helps us to keep the site running. Thanks for your support.

 After being initiated into a neighbor’s family by a solemn backyard ceremony, a young Russian American girl and her African American brothers’ determine to buy their gramma Eula a beautiful Easter hat.
 But their good intentions are misunderstood, until they discover just the right way to pay for the hat that Eula’s had her eye on.from Chicken Sunday at amazon.com

-This story shows the importance of loving one another well.
+This wonderful story shows the importance of loving one another well.
 It is the base for various lessons spanning several subjects.
 Grab our free Chicken Sunday unit study and let the learning begin.

-Chicken Sunday Unit Study Lessons
+Chicken Sunday Activities and Lessons

 Mr. Kodinski immigrated to the United States.
 He emigrated from the Ukraine.
 To immigrate is to move to a new country permanently.
 To emigrate is to move away from one’s native country.